python/cpython/Doc/library/tkinter.rst

 .. note::

-   :mod:`Tkinter` has been renamed to :mod:`tkinter` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   :mod:`Tkinter` has been renamed to :mod:`tkinter` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 .. seealso::